“Perplexity is the beginning of knowledge.”

 Bivalves: A Special Case

 Bivalves are shellfish with a hinged shell: scallops, mollusks, clams, oysters and abalone.
-They lend themselves very well to farming, because they don’t require any feed, gathering their food naturally from the water in the form of plankton.
+They’re nutrient-dense food choices, and they also lend themselves very well to farming because they don’t require any feed, gathering their food naturally from the water in the form of plankton.
 They aren’t prone to illness, so there’s no need for medication.
 They naturally cluster together in large groups, so overcrowding isn’t stressful.
 And they are excellent filters; they actually clean the water, absorbing any toxins into their bodies.
 Some salmon farms are starting to use bivalves to clean their farm’s pollution.
 They can then sell the bivalves as well as the salmon, doubling their profit.
 It’s that last fact that is my only concern.
 While I’m happy that the ocean will be less polluted, I have no desire to eat toxin-filled bivalves.
 States do monitor water quality for high levels of mercury and pcb’s.
 However, they don’t test for things like antibiotics, hormones or the sewage common to salmon farms.
 Bivalves from clean water are a healthy, sustainable choice.
 Bivalves from dirty water are toxic.
 Be sure of the water source before making a purchase.

 What About Mercury?